 Research the area you’re visiting ahead of time.

 If you’re planning to stay for any length of time, having a good understanding of the area you’re visiting will make your travels easier.
 Researching campgrounds, RV parks, and restaurants ahead of time can help ensure that you have an enjoyable visit.
 Beyond that, understanding different traffic laws in the area will help you avoid expensive tickets and other problems.

 Learn to cook in your RV oven and microwave.

 Contrary to what many people believe, cooking in your RV isn’t exactly the same as what you’d do in a regular kitchen.
 Space and power are both limited, so it’s essential to be mindful of how much energy each appliance consumes.

 You’ll also have to get used to smaller ovens that take less time to preheat – this may result in burning food until you adjust accordingly.
 Plus, some RVs come equipped with only convection microwaves—if you’re hoping for more traditional baking, you may be disappointed.

 Living and traveling in an RV is an incredible experience that not everyone gets to have.
 Make sure to take the time to appreciate all of the experiences you’ll have while on the road – from seeing amazing sights to making new friends.

 Traveling in an RV can be a fun, affordable way to see the world.
 With a little preparation and forethought, you’ll have no trouble hitting the open road and living your best life on the go.
-The most important things to remember are to plan ahead, prepare for the unexpected costs of living in an RV, and enjoy the journey.
+The most important things to remember are to plan ahead, prepare for the unexpected costs of living in an RV (in this article we shared a breakdown of all our expenses in a 4-week trip through Northern Spain), and enjoy the journey.